The documents in this unit dive into the details of how TensorFlow works. The units are as follows:

 High Level APIs

-- Importing Data, which explains how to set up data pipelines to read data sets into your TensorFlow program.
+- Importing Data, easy input pipelines to bring your data into your TensorFlow program.

 Low Level APIs

 - Introduction, which introduces the basics of how you can use TensorFlow outside of the high Level APIs.

 - Tensors, which explains how to create, manipulate, and access Tensors--the fundamental object in TensorFlow.

 - Variables, which details how to represent shared, persistent state in your program.

 - Graphs and Sessions, which explains:

 - dataflow graphs, which are TensorFlow's representation of computations as dependencies between operations.

 - sessions, which are TensorFlow's mechanism for running dataflow graphs across one or more local or remote devices.
 If you are programming with the low-level TensorFlow API, this unit is essential.
 If you are programming with a high-level TensorFlow API such as Estimators or Keras, the high-level API creates and manages graphs and sessions for you, but understanding graphs and sessions can still be helpful.